Expressing Likelihood and Possibility

 - There is a strong possibility that we can work from home.

-- There is a slight possibility that I get transferred
+- There is a slight possibility that I will get transferred.

 - There is no doubt that people want to travel again.